substrait-io/substrait/site/docs/expressions/field_references.md

   - i64
 ```

-Given this schema, you could declare a mask in pseudocode, such as:
+Given this schema, you could declare a mask of fields to include in pseudocode, such as:

 ```
 0:[0,1:[..5:[0,2]]],2,3